-In the summer our 2017, our then City Council member, Mary Beth Susman, asked me to sit on a Steering Committee for the East Denver Neighborhood Planning Initiative.
-I accepted for three reasons: a small section of our Hilltop RNO lies within the boundaries of this initiative (the area north of 6th Ave Pkwy between Colorado Blvd and Holly St where my home is located), 9+CO, the new, mixed use redevelopment of the former CU Health Sciences Center lies within the Plan boundaries and I am interested in its impact, and the third reason I wanted to serve on the Steering Committee, was to learn how these Neighborhood Plans are developed because I think Hilltop should have its own plan.
-First, I want to share information about the East Denver Plan, then discuss a plan for Hilltop.
+Last summer our City Council member, Mary Beth Susman, asked me to sit on a Steering Committee for the East Denver Neighborhood Planning Initiative.
+I accepted for three reasons: a small section of our RNO lies within the boundaries of this initiative (North Hilltop, where my home is located), within the boundary of this East Denver Neighborhood Plan is 9+CO, the new, mixed use redevelopment of the former CU Health Sciences Center and I am interested in helping to shape how it fits into this part of Denver, and the third reason I wanted to serve on the Steering Committee, was to learn how these Neighborhood Plans are formed and developed — because I think Hilltop should start developing its own plan.
+First, I want to share information about the East Denver Plan, then Hilltop.

 - They engage neighborhood stakeholders in identifying a future vision for the area and then provide strategies and recommendations for achieving that vision.

 - They provide detailed recommendations for land use and future investments to help ensure neighborhoods grow as envisioned by the plan.